 The newer members of our workforces have been born into a computer age and source almost all of their information online.
 Placing traditional learning in front of them is both unfamiliar and not readily consumed.
-However, safety has a bit of catching up to do because most safety manuals and training materials are still in print, with up to 70% of companies using spreadsheets to record their risk management processes.
+However, safety has a bit of catching up to do because most safety manuals and training materials are still in print, many train face to face using PowerPoint, with up to 70% of companies using spreadsheets to record their risk management processes.

 1. Using MicroLearning to Train Safety

 When you want to reinforce a safety message or information around hazardous tasks, MicroLearning can help to deliver a concise message.
 A MicroLearning course or video can also be useful to refresh and remind after longer training courses, especially if you repeat the key concepts regularly.
 In doing so, you keep the content in front of the employee’s mind, and retention is likely to be higher.
 When it comes to safety, retention is the key to help to shape positive behaviours.